joj-macho/Math-Science-Playground/prime-factorization/README.md

 ## Description

-The "Prime Factorization Program" is a Python program that allows the user to perform prime factorization of a given number.
-Prime factorization is the process of finding the prime numbers that divide a given number exactly.
+The Prime Factorization Program is a Python program that performs prime factorization on a given number.
+Prime factorization involves breaking down a composite number into a product of its prime factors.
+Prime factors are the prime numbers that divide the given number without leaving a remainder.
+For instance, the prime factorization of 24 is $2 × 2 × 2 × 3$, as 2 and 3 are the prime factors of 24.

 ## How it Works